Meromorphic continuation and non-polar singularities of local zeta functions in some smooth cases: Known results

 \subsection{Holomorphic continuation of local zeta functions}

-Let $f$ be a real-valued smooth function defined on a small open neighborhood $U$ of the origin in $\R^2$ and $\varphi\in C_0^{\infty}(U)$.
+Let $f$, $\varphi$ be as in \eqref{eqn:1.1}.
 We consider the following quantities.

 It is known that the situation of analytic continuation of local zeta functions are observed through the integrability of the integral $Z_f(\varphi)(s)$, which is the reason for considering half-planes as above.
-(Of course, we should consider regions of the other forms in the future.)
+(Needless to say, various kinds of region should be dealt with in the future.)
 Indeed, holomorphic continuation of $Z_f(\varphi)(s)$ relates to the famous index

 which is called {\it log canonical threshold} or {\it critical integrability index}.
 Since $Z_f(\varphi)(s)$ converges locally uniformly on the half-plane ${\rm Re}(s)>-c_0(f)$, $Z_f(\varphi)(s)$ becomes a holomorphic function there.
 From the above, we have